Dear Campus Community,

 We understand that this will spur a number of questions.
 In the spirit of collegiality and transparency, we hope to address many of those questions during two special town hall discussions, which our students and their families are invited to attend virtually.
 Please mark your calendars:

-- Wednesday, July 8 at 7 p.m.: First-year students, incoming transfer students, and their families
+- Wednesday, July 8 at 7 p.m.: First-year students and their families

 - Thursday, July 9 at 7 p.m.: All returning students and their families